soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 })%>
 ```
-soa.cm.newsSuccess
+soa.cm.newsSuccess<br/>
-•   `newsSuccess` is a box that appears in the content area of the screen to inform the user of a transaction success
+* `newsSuccess` is a box that appears in the content area of the screen to inform the user of a transaction success
-•   Implementation
+* Implementation<br/>
 ```javascript
 <%== soa.cm.newsSuccess({
 "text": "Hello world",